Jan Erazim Vocel: Early life

 Vocel was born in Kutná Hora.
 At the age of 14, he moved to Prague to attend a Piarist college-preparatory high school.
 Concomitantly, he attended philosophy lectures at Charles University.
 Already by that time, he had begun writing fiction, of which efforts only two complete works survive—Krvočíše (Bloodshot), a romance about growing grapes in celebration of Charles IV (King of Bohemia and Holy Roman Emperor), and Harp (1875), a tragedy.
 On graduating, Vocel departed from Prague to Vienna, where he studied philosophy and law.
-In order to support himself and assist his family, Vocel accepted tutoring appointments in various homes of the ancient Bohemian Czernin family and later of other noble families, e.g., the House of Harrach, where he established himself as an abiding mentor to nascent businessman/arts patron Jan Harrach (1828–1909).
+In order to support himself and assist his family, Vocel accepted tutoring appointments in various homes of the ancient Bohemian Czernin family and later of other noble families, e.g., the Harrach family, where he established himself as an abiding mentor to nascent businessman/arts patron Jan Harrach (1828–1909).

 On graduating from the University of Vienna, Vocel returned to Prague, where he helped to establish the Archaeological Society in 1843.